toajs/toa-token/README.md

 toa-token
 ====
-Json web token (JWT) module for toa..
+Json web token (JWT) module for toa.

+It sign and verify token through a rotating credential system, in which new server keys can be added and old ones removed regularly, without invalidating client credentials.

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]